Harika-SVL/Networking-AWS/notes.md

 * We can create a record to map loadbalancer dns name to your existing domain

+=> If we have a registered domain name we can associate and use it with the loadbalancer => If not we can only generate some ns-generated names and add them to the officialy domain name providers...for example..godaddy ,etc and use them for the domain names

 ## AWS layer 7 load balancing using Application Load Balancer